-A company, like any organization, is only as good as the people who staff it.
+Why Are Training Videos Useful.
+A company, like any organisation, is only as good as the people who staff it.
 Poorly trained personnel leads to poor quality service, a trait not usually found in profitable companies.
 As such, any company that wants to get ahead of the competition would be wise to invest in its employee training program.
 The question is, what exactly should you include in it?

 There are many tools and materials you could use to enhance your employee training program.
 While plenty are effective, one method, in particular, is seeing a sharp increase in use – training videos.
 But why is this so?
 More importantly, should you consider using training videos in your employee training workshops?